NeonLaw/codebase/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/6e1cdb1d024d0f092903/maintainability)](https://codeclimate.com/github/NeonLaw/codebase/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/6e1cdb1d024d0f092903/test_coverage)](https://codeclimate.com/github/NeonLaw/codebase/test_coverage)

-This is a monorepo containing the following packages, some of which are deployed to our staging and production environment.
+This is a monorepo containing the software packages used by Neon Law to deliver our services to our clients.
+You are welcome to use this library pursuant to the Neon License as long as you promise not to use our Neon Law trademark.

 |Package|Latest Version|Staging|Production|
 |-------|--------------|-----------|-------|